 Bing Ads will only show Sitelink Extensions in the mainline and only for high quality ads and campaigns.
 Therefore, make sure to add Sitelink Extensions to your highest performing campaigns.
 It might take some time for new campaigns to start showing Sitelinks Extensions due to time required to build a history and quality score for the campaign.

-To learn more, see What are app extensions and how do I add them to my ad?.
+To learn more, see What are Callout Extensions and how do I add them to my ad?.

 Potential customers like to know about other customers’ experiences when searching for products or services.
 Share positive reviews from a reputable third-party source about your website in your ads with a Review Extension.
 You can paraphrase or use an exact quote from the source.

 Each campaign and ad group can have 20 Review Extensions associated with it.
 As with other extensions, the Review Extension won’t always show with your ads.
 You can add a Review Extension for free and when customers click on it, they’ll be directed to a third-party review source.